HaSSSTI/Galaxy_delensing_pytorch/README.md

-# Galaxy_delensing_pytorch
-**Repo: PyTorch Galaxy Denoising with Regularization**  Enhance galaxy images using PyTorch, Horseshoe, L1, and L2 regularization.
+# Repository: PyTorch Galaxy De-lensing with Regularization

+## Description
+Welcome to our PyTorch-based Galaxy De-lensing repository.
+Here, you'll uncover the universe's secrets as you reverse gravitational lensing effects on galaxy images.
+Leverage PyTorch's power and embrace Horseshoe, L1, and L2 regularization.

+## Features
+- **PyTorch Efficiency:** Implement models with PyTorch for galaxy de-lensing.
+- **Regularization Techniques:** Employ Horseshoe, L1, and L2 regularization to prevent overfitting.